 - a major renovation or repair is required.

 In both B.C. and Ontario, a tenant can end a tenancy by providing one month’s notice on a month-to-month lease.
-If they are breaking a fixed term lease, however, they may have to pay the landlord for costs of re-renting the unit – like advertising or lost rent.
+If they are breaking a fixed-term lease, however, they may have to pay the landlord for costs of re-renting the unit – like advertising or lost rent.
 As a landlord, however, you are obligated to make every effort to limit these costs by trying to rent the unit as soon as possible.

 In some cases, a “liquidated damages” term is included in the original lease contract.
 If this is the case, the tenant will have to pay to end the tenancy early.

 On the other hand, if the relationship is good and the reason for vacating is reasonable, the landlord and tenant may agree to end the lease amicably with no payment for damages (for additional information regarding an early tenant-initiated end to a tenancy, refer to these guidelines for ending a tenancy in BC, and this document about ending a tenancy in Ontario.

 How To Extend A Tenancy Agreement